Keeping You Informed in Year 8

 Ethics & Philosophy

-Students will study the following programme:
+Students will study activities from the following programme:

 - Table Tennis

-- Striking & fielding
+- Striking and fielding

 - Outdoor and Adventurous Activities

-- Develop skills in physical activity
+- Demonstrate and apply relevant skills and techniques in physical activity and sport.

 Students in Year 8 will learn to develop confidence and technical skill through a thorough investigation of painting skills in different contexts.
 Students will also be building upon their skills developed in year 7 and drawing and observational skills will continue to feature in the curriculum alongside painting.
 They will learn effective painting techniques, focusing on experiments with paint consistencies, colour mixing techniques and brush control.
 They will learn aspects of colour theory and how to work from observation as well as secondary sources, using their research as an effective tool to inform class work studies.

 Throughout the year, projects are linked to key artists and art movements so that students can develop their research and writing skills.
 Literacy is also focused on during the year and students learn how to analyse art works and be confident writers in expressing their observations and ideas in writing as well as analysing and evaluating their own work and that of their peers.
 Homework is set weekly to fortnightly; students are expected to spend a minimum of 30 minutes on homework tasks.
 Often the homework tasks may be ongoing as students develop a long term drawing or project which may extend over a number of weeks but will be monitored each week.
 Students are also required to collect research images and information about an artist or movement to support their class work project.
-Students will require a drawing pencil (to be stored in their art book at school) an A4 poly-pocket and will need to purchase an A4 art book (available from the department for £1).
-For the home work tasks, students will require a basic set of watercolour paints and brushes.
-These pieces of equipment will be discussed with students at the start of the year.
+The following explains what will be the key objectives which students will be assessed on throughout the year.

-2. Media - To use a range of media, materials, techniques and processes to explore and refine your ideas.
+- Media - To use a range of media, materials, techniques and processes to explore and refine your ideas.

-3. Drawing and recording ideas - To record ideas and use a range of drawing and recording techniques (including pencil, pen, painting, printing and photography and image manipulation)
+- Drawing and recording ideas - To record ideas and use a range of drawing and recording techniques (including pencil, pen, painting, printing and photography and image manipulation)

-4. Final response - To complete a final, personal response in conclusion to the project in connection with your studies and research.
+- Final response - To complete a final, personal response in conclusion to the project in connection with your studies and research.

 Projects usually span from 1-2 terms and finish with a final piece which is assessed in class before teacher assessments.
 Examples of previous projects include: